isaacnmm/pestpolicy-hugo2XX/content/posts/best-microphone-for-recording-vocals/index.md

 ###  [3.
 Shure SM7B Dynamic Cardioid Vocal Mic - #3 Pick](https://www.amazon.com/dp/B0002E4Z8M/?tag=p-policy-20)

-Shure SM7B buy [Shure](http://www.shure. com/) is a go-to studio producing microphone is created for vocals - especially being a dynamic mic.
+Shure SM7B buy [Shure](http://www.shure.com/)is a go-to studio producing microphone is created for vocals - especially being a dynamic mic.
 Its simple to set up with the already attached mic bracket.

 The end-address Shure SM7B mic is sturdy, large but equally heavy - you'll need to talk into the mic's cylinder end and hence great if you'll need to check the computer screen.
 The device produces a rich-sounding and neutral low-end sound with limited distortion and boominess.
 You'll get a clean, balanced, and deep bass.
 Also, you'll get smooth and transparent highs.